Topic Highlights

 The Board maintains four standing committees:

-- Management Development and Compensation Committee (Compensation Committee)
+- Management Development and Compensation Committee (Compensation Committee); and

-- Public Policy and Corporate Responsibility Committee (PPCR Committee)
+- Public Policy and Corporate Responsibility (PPCR) Committee.

-The responsibilities of each standing Board Committee are set forth in a written charter, a copy of which is available on our Governance Documents webpage.
-The Corporate Governance Committee and our full Board annually review Committee Charters.
-Additionally, our Board may form new committees, disband existing committees, and delegate responsibilities to a committee.
+The responsibilities of each standing Board Committee are set forth in a written charter that is publicly available on our Governance Documents page.
+Both the Corporate Governance Committee and our full Board review the Committee Charters annually.
+Additionally, our Board may form new committees, disband existing committees, and delegate responsibilities to a committee as necessary.

-Consistent with our core values, our Board values diversity and believes it affords the opportunity for a variety of viewpoints, improving the quality of dialogue and contributing to a more effective decision-making process.
+In alignment with our core values, our Board values diversity and recognizes that a variety of viewpoints enhances dialogue and contributes to more effective decision-making.
+As of December 31, 2024, female directors represented half of our Board and served in key leadership roles, including Board Chair.
+Our Board also recognizes the importance of, and benefits from, racial and ethnic diversity.
+As of December 31, 2024, 14% of our directors were racially or ethnically diverse.
 Details regarding certain diversity characteristics of our Board are included in the chart below.
-As of December 31, 2023, female directors represented over half of our Board and served in key leadership roles, including serving as Chair of our Board and all four of our standing Board Committees.
-Our Board also recognizes the importance of, and benefits from, racial and ethnic diversity.
-As of December 31, 2023, 9% of our directors are racially/ethnically diverse and 55% of our directors are women.
-As our Board evolves, racial and ethnic diversity will continue to be an important factor in assessing the Board’s overall mix of skills, experience, background, and characteristics.
-More information about our Board of Directors can be found on our Board of Directors webpage.

 EQT Board of Directors Composition and Diversity[1]

-[1] Minority population includes American Indian/Alaska Native, Asian, Black/African American, Hispanic, or Latino or any employee disclosing two or more races.
+[1] The composition is as of December 31, 2024.
+Minority population includes American Indian/Alaska Native, Asian, Black/African American, Hispanic, or Latino or any director disclosing two or more races.

 ESG Oversight

-Two Board-level Committees — the Corporate Governance Committee and the PPCR Committee — are responsible for evaluating and providing oversight, guidance, and perspective with respect to our ESG strategy.
+Two Board-level Committees — the Corporate Governance Committee and the PPCR Committee — are responsible for the evaluation and oversight, guidance, and perspective of our ESG strategy.
 Each of these Committees meets at least quarterly and has explicit ESG oversight responsibilities embedded within their formal committee charters.

 Our management-level ESG Committee helps guide the execution of our ESG strategy with oversight support from the Corporate Governance and PPCR Committees of the Board.
-Our ESG Committee is comprised of our Chief Executive Officer, General Counsel, and other senior leaders, and meets every other week.
+At the beginning of 2025, we refreshed the membership of the ESG Committee to include an expanded group of senior leaders from across the organization.
+The ESG Committee continues to be chaired by our Chief Legal and Policy Officer.
+We also established new cross-functional subcommittees to monitor, implement, and recommend appropriate environmental, social, and governance initiatives for review and approval by our ESG Committee.
 The ESG Committee reports and makes recommendations regularly to both the Corporate Governance and PPCR Committees on current ESG matters.
 Our full Board also discusses critical ESG topics such as safety, sustainability, climate change, and other environmental matters during the five regular Board meetings each year.

 Compensation

-Executives and other employees participate in our Short-Term Incentive Plan (STIP), our annual cash incentive compensation program.
-Executives also participate in our Long-Term Incentive Plan (LTIP), our long-term equity incentive compensation program, with awards granted under the LTIP being comprised of Incentive Performance Share Units issued under our Incentive Performance Share Unit Program (IPSUP) and Restricted Share Units.
-The incentive compensation opportunity available under the STIP is based on our successful achievement of specific financial, operational, and Environmental, Health, and Safety (EHS) performance goals, which are reviewed and established annually by the Compensation Committee of our Board.
-The incentive compensation opportunity available under the IPSUP is generally dependent on our company’s total shareholder return performance based on a matrix of absolute and relative total shareholder return performance.
-The Compensation Committee of our Board establishes the compensation performance metrics annually and reviews our performance against these metrics before they certify payout of compensation under the applicable year’s STIP and IPSUP.
+Executives and employees participate in our Short-Term Incentive Plan (STIP), an annual cash incentive compensation program, and executives also participate in our Long-Term Incentive Plan (LTIP), a long-term equity incentive compensation program.
+LTIP awards include Incentive Performance Share Units issued under our Incentive Performance Share Unit Program (IPSUP) and Restricted Share Units.
+The STIP incentive compensation opportunity is based on the achievement of specific financial, operational, and EHS performance goals, which are reviewed and set annually by the Compensation Committee of our Board.
+The IPSUP compensation opportunity is typically linked to our total shareholder return performance, evaluated based on a matrix of both absolute and relative total shareholder return performance.
+The Compensation Committee of our Board defines the performance metrics for both the STIP and IPSUP annually and reviews our performance against these metrics before certifying compensation payouts for the applicable year.

-For 2023, 25% of our STIP funding was linked to ESG-focused measures — specifically, GHG emissions intensity reduction and safety performance.
+For 2024, 20% of our STIP funding was linked to ESG-focused measures — specifically EHS performance.

-The Compensation Committee prioritizes environmentally responsible operations and carbon offset generation to achieve our net-zero goal by attributing a portion of our executive and senior management compensation opportunity to our environmental performance — maintaining accountability for our emissions targets.
-In 2023, we continued to drive progress on our goal of net-zero GHG emissions from our current Production segment operations on a Scope 1 and Scope 2 basis by or before 2025.
-The Compensation Committee incorporated our 2025 net-zero goal into the 2022 IPSUP[1] by including a performance payout modifier that links a meaningful portion of participant payout opportunity to both (i) achieving our goal of net-zero GHG emissions by or before 2025 and (ii) how net-zero is achieved.
-This payout modifier will result in reduced incentive compensation opportunities if our net-zero goal is either not achieved or if it is achieved through the purchase of carbon credits in excess of the benchmark threshold established by the Compensation Committee.
-For more information on our STIP and IPSUP, and the related performance metrics, see our 2024 Proxy Statement.
+The Compensation Committee prioritizes environmentally responsible operations and carbon offset generation to support our net-zero goal by tying a portion of executive and senior management compensation to environmental performance — maintaining accountability for our emissions targets.
+In 2022, the Compensation Committee incorporated our 2025 net-zero goal into the IPSUP[1] by introducing a new performance payout modifier.
+This modifier links a meaningful portion of participant payout opportunities to both (i) achieving net-zero greenhouse gas (GHG) emissions by or before our 2025 goal and (ii) how net zero is achieved.
+This payout modifier was intended to reduce incentive compensation if our net-zero goal was either not achieved by 2025 or if it was achieved through purchasing carbon credits beyond a threshold set by the Compensation Committee.
+In 2024, we successfully achieved our 2025 net-zero goal pursuant to the parameters set forth in the 2022 IPSUP.
+The carbon offsets generated and applied to help us achieve our net-zero goal resulted in a total direct incremental cost to EQT that was less than the maximum allowable cost established under the 2022 IPSUP, resulting in a performance payout incentive modifier of 1.1x which, when multiplied by the preliminary 2022 IPSUP payout factor of 1.96x, resulted in a payout multiple for the 2022 IPSUP of 2.15x.
+For more information on our STIP and IPSUP, and the related performance metrics, see our 2025 Proxy Statement.

 ESG Strategy Development and Implementation

-Our ESG Committee leverages external research and benchmarking, evaluates ESG data trends, and engages stakeholders to identify the issues most pertinent to us and to our stakeholders and to identify potential opportunities for improvement.
-Examples of our stakeholder engagement include external outreach to investors, credit providers, landowners, environmental certification organizations, nongovernmental organizations, and other groups to better understand how we can address key ESG issues.
-Every three years, we also conduct a robust strategic materiality assessment to confirm that our ESG disclosures, initiatives, and strategy align with our internal and external stakeholders’ expectations for us as a company.
-We most recently conducted a refreshed strategic materiality assessment in 2022.
-For more information on our strategic materiality assessment and our overall stakeholder engagement strategy, see Stakeholder Engagement and Materiality.
+Our ESG Committee uses external research, benchmarking, and stakeholder engagement to evaluate ESG data trends and identify the key issues and opportunities for improvement that are most pertinent to us and our stakeholders.
+Examples include outreach to investors, credit providers, landowners, environmental certification organizations, nongovernmental organizations, and other groups to better understand how we can address key ESG issues.
+Every 3 years, we also conduct a strategic materiality assessment to ensure our ESG disclosures, initiatives, and strategy align with both internal and external stakeholder expectations.
+We plan to refresh our materiality assessment in 2025.
+For more information on our overall stakeholder engagement strategy, see Stakeholder Engagement.
+Details on our materiality approach can be found in our Global Reporting Initiative (GRI) Content Index, specifically GRI 3-1 and 3-2.

-Our ESG Committee also assists our executive team and senior management to develop, implement, and monitor initiatives, processes, policies, and disclosures in accordance with our ESG strategy.
-In combination with our Board and Committee oversight, the ESG Committee provides input to the Board on strategic direction and works with senior management and specific business departments to coordinate company-wide implementation and execution of our ESG strategy.
+Our ESG Committee also helps our executive team and senior management develop, implement, and monitor initiatives, policies, and disclosures in accordance with our ESG strategy.
+Along with our Board and Committee oversight, the ESG Committee provides strategic direction to the Board and works with senior management and specific business departments to coordinate effective execution of our ESG strategy across the company.

 ESG Reporting